DhruvaG2000/Blog-GSoC21/README.md

 > Just ordered a Bela cape.
 The platform seems really cool and exactly what I was looking for :) Just thought I would add that, I would also be very interested in having a bit more processing power under the hood and the ai would definitely be enough for my purposes.

-- A User on Bela Forum
+-A User on Bela Forum

 ## References